Public Computer use resumes on Monday, May 24. Please view the current procedures for use.

 Scotch Plains Public Library makes the Internet available as an information and educational resource in support of our role as the community’s information and lifelong learning center.
 In addition to Internet access, the PC and iMac workstations in the adult and children’s rooms also offer use of Microsoft Office products, including Word and Excel.
 Library patrons may also use their own devices to access the library’s wireless service.
+Please note that the library’s Internet computers and wireless service are available while the library is open until 15 minutes prior to closing.

 Internet service may be used to access any resource, engage in any communication, or conduct any activity available on the Internet provided such activity can be done with standard web browsers, with these exceptions: